Code-Institute-Submissions/KeisGSmit-Milestone2/README.md

 Creating a custom memory game is something you would never think would be possible.
 I have decided to take one of my favorite (and addicting) video games and turn it into a memory game.
 This is "Hearthstone Memory".
-This is to be played in the exact same way the the original memory game, from Hasbros.
+This is to be played in the exact same way as the original memory game, from Hasbros.

 ## UX